Earnin App Review - Is It a Scam?

 Is Earnin a Scam?

-Earnin seems like a good deal: they give you access to an advance on your paycheck anytime.
+Earnin seems like a good deal: they give you an advance on your paycheck.
+There's no fees.
 That can be a lifesaver when you’re living paycheck to paycheck.
 But, as you can imagine, that can also lead to even worse money habits.

 How do you know if Earnin is a good idea or a total scam?
 The truth is somewhere in the middle and it’s going to vary from person to person.